akankshaparashar45/Face-Detection/README.md

 - Folder containing profile images of individuals
 - Format: .jpg files
 - Size: 1000 images (approx)
-- Source: Provided by an educational institution.
+- Source: Provided by an educational institution

 Note: This dataset cannot be shared publicly due to institutional policy.
 Please use your own images for face detection testing.
 ##  Methodology: